-i.
-Whether the subdivision impacts on strategic infrastructure, including its ongoing operation, development and maintenance, and any potential for adverse effects on that infrastructure (including management of potential reverse sensitivity effects).
+- i.
+Whether the subdivision impacts on strategic infrastructure, including its ongoing operation, development and maintenance, and any potential for adverse effects on that infrastructure (including management of potential reverse sensitivity effects). - j.
+In the central city, the extent to which innovative solutions to reduce the extent of stormwater run-off are appropriate and the functionality of those solutions.